mirmuqeet/Customer-Segmentation-Analysis/README.md

 ****Customer Segmentation using K-Means and Hierarchical Clustering****

-his repository contains a comprehensive analysis and implementation of customer segmentation using K-means and Hierarchical clustering techniques on a large-scale dataset with over 1 million rows.
+This repository contains a comprehensive analysis and implementation of customer segmentation using K-means and Hierarchical clustering techniques on a large-scale dataset with over 1 million rows.
 The primary objective of this project is to segment customers based on their transaction behaviors, enabling targeted marketing strategies and enhanced customer satisfaction.

 ****Table of Contents****